ChristElise/christelise.github.io/_posts/2024-09-10-jangow-walkthrough.md

 ## Post Exploitation

-I tried several manual enumeration techniques and at the end, I enumerated the kernel version to see if the was any public exploit.
+I tried several manual enumeration techniques and at the end, I enumerated the kernel version to see if the was any public exploit available.<br>
 ![](/assets/img/posts/walthrough/vulnhub/2024-09-10-jangow/kernel-version.png){: .center}

 Looking online we can see that this specific kernel version appears to be vulnerable to CVE-2016-8655.
 Let's download the [POC](https://www.exploit-db.com/exploits/47170) of this exploit and upload it to our target.